qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/portals.rst

 ------------------------------------
 Analyses will automatically be added to the main `QIITA` portal, as well as the portal set in the config file if different than `QIITA`.
 Because the analyses are heavily dependent on what studies and data are available, ***WE STRONGLY ADVISE NOT CHANGING THE PORTAL ASSIGNMENTS FOR ANALYSES.***

-If absolutely required, command line additions and deletions can be done using the ``qiita db portal [add/remove]-analyses --portal [PORTAL] --analyses [LIST]``.
+If absolutely required, command line additions and deletions can be done using the ``qiita db portal [add/remove]-analyses [PORTAL] [LIST]``.
 The [PORTAL] is the name of the portal to add or remove from, and the [LIST] is a comma separated list of analysis IDs to act on.
-For example, to remove analyses 5 and 6 to the portal "EMP", you would use the following command:
+For example, to remove analyses 5, 6, and 7 to the portal "EMP", you would use the following command:

-``qiita db portal remove-analyses --portal EMP --analyses 5,6``
+``qiita db portal remove-analyses EMP 5 6 7``

 Customizing portal text and style
 ---------------------------------